KPZ models: height-gradient fluctuations and the tilt method: Introduction

 which is a function of the average slope $m$.
-Notice that the noise average is zero and, if the tilted system is sufficiently large or helical boundary conditions are taken, the Laplacian average is negligible or zero, respectively.
-In the saturation equation~(\ref{eq:average-v_KPZ-tilted}) is independent of time; thus, it is only a function of $m$.
+Notice that the noise average is zero and, if the tilted system is sufficiently large or helical boundary conditions are chosen, the Laplacian average is negligible or zero, respectively.
+In the saturation, the equation~\eqref{eq:average-v_KPZ-tilted} is independent of time, thus, it is only a function of $m$.
+The solution for the Fokker-Plank equation associated with the one-dimensional continuous KPZ equation indicates that the local gradients in the interface follow a normal distribution \cite{Halpin1995}.
+Therefore, tilting the interface only changes the mean value in the gradient distribution.
+Then, the expansion of the mean square height-gradient (MSHG) is